-- Audit and Risk Management Committee - PDL Investment Committee (established 1 November 2016) - Remuneration and Nomination Committee (from 1 July 2016 until 23 December 2016)
+- Audit and Risk Management Committee1 - PDL Investment Committee (established 1 November 2016)

-1 The Remuneration and Nomination Committee was disbanded on 23 December 2016, with the functions, powers and delegations of the Committee absorbed by the Board.
+1The Audit and Risk Management Committee together with the PDL Investment Committee was disbanded on 28 November 2017, due to scarce Director resources, with the functions, powers and delegations of the Committee absorbed by the Board.

-Each Committee has adopted a formal Charter that outlines its duties and responsibilities.
+Each Committee has a formal Charter that outlines its duties and responsibilities.
 In circumstances where a Committee is disbanded, the functions, powers and delegations of that Committee are absorbed by the Board and the Board will continue to exercise those functions, powers and delegations in accordance with the Charter for that (now disbanded) Committee.

-A full list of specific functions that are reserved for the Board together with a list of functions delegated to the CEO, and the Senior Executives is set out in the Board Charter.
+A full list of specific functions that are reserved for the Board together with a list of functions delegated to the MD and/or CEO, and the Senior Executives is set out in the Board Charter.
 The Board Charter together with the Committee Charters are available at www.collectionhouse.com.au/investors-corporate-governance.